 What is the Maximum Height of a Projectile and Why Should You Care?

-Imagine launching a ball into the sky.
-How high will it go?
-The maximum height of a projectile answers this exact question.
-It's the highest point an object reaches under projectile motion before it starts descending back down.
 This concept isn't just for physicists or engineers.
 If you're an athlete, understanding this can help improve your throw.
 If you're an educator, it's a practical way to teach physics.
-And for the curious minds?
-It's simply fascinating to know how these factors interplay.
+And for curious minds, it's fascinating to know how these factors interplay.

 How to Calculate the Maximum Height of a Projectile